-Everybody loves a good bottle of Prosecco and La Marca enjoys plenty of fans these days.
-With easy going bubbles, sweet citrus fruit, and delicate floral aromas, it's no wonder that this is a very popular Prosecco.
+Everybody loves a good bottle of Prosecco and this is a fan favorite.
+With easy-going bubbles, sweet citrus fruit, and delicate floral aromas, it's no wonder that this is a very popular Prosecco.

-Clean lines, lively acidity, food pairing versatility, a fair price and solid distribution, all work together to give the La Marca Prosecco a definitive market edge.
-Give it a go with a variety of fun appetizers, sweet and savory favorites, hot wings, chips and dips, shrimp cocktail, and baked brie.
+Adding to its appeal, La Marca Prosecco is offered at a fair price and has solid distribution, so it's perfect for any celebration (or "just because").
+Give it a go with a variety of fun appetizers or sweet and savory favorites like hot wings, chips and dips, shrimp cocktail, and baked brie.

 04 of 10